Wizards of the Lost Kingdom II: Plot

 The aging and incompetent wizard Caedmon is tasked by Grand-Wizard Vanir with training the young farmhand Tyor in the ways of magic, as he is the Chosen One, destined to free the three kingdoms from the three evil sorcerers that rule them with the power of three magical objects.

 To do so, Tyor must pass a test in each kingdom.
 In the first kingdom, Baldor, he has to free Prince Erman to create an uprising and defeat the evil sorcerer Loki, who is holding three maidens hostage.
 Loki tries to defeat Caedmon and Tyor with the Amulet of Light, his source of power, but is disarmed by the latter and turned to stone with his own weapon.

 With the help of Princess Amathea, a female warrior, they liberate her kingdom of Venir from the evil sorcerer Donar.
 As his second test, Tyor is tasked by Vanir to face Donar alone and obtain his source of power, the magical Sword of Justice.
 In the castle, he is almost seduced by the magic of Freya, Donar's mistress, but in the end he overcomes her spell and obtains the sword.
-At dawn, Amathea leads an attack on Donar's colliseum and liberates her kingdom, but Donar escapes to Zord, the third kingdom rules by Zarz.
+At dawn, Amathea leads an attack on Donar's colliseum and liberates her kingdom, but Donar escapes to Zord, the third kingdom ruled by Zarz.